 "These were absolutely fabulous," says susiekew.
 "We aren't fond of sweet potato dishes that have a lot of added sugar, so this was really to our taste."

 - Baked Sweet Potatoes with Ginger and Honey

 - Cranberry Sauce with Apricots, Raisins, and Orange

 Most of the fat in a pie comes from the crust.
-Try a reduced-fat graham cracker crust or our crust-free pumpkin pie recipe.
+Try a crust-free pumpkin pie recipe or a reduced-fat graham cracker crust.